marczz/mzlinux_pages/system/xorg.md

     -   [Xrdp - ArchWiki](https://wiki.archlinux.org/index.php/Xrdp).

 -   <a name="spice"></a>[Spice](http://www.spice-space.org/) (GPL)
     is a solution for interaction with virtualized desktop devices.
-    It provides remote access to QEMU virtual machine.
+It provides remote access to {{< iref "virtualization#qemu" "Qemu" >}} virtual machine.
+There are clients for linux, windows, android, a plugin for browsers like Firefox or Chromium;
-    There are clients for linux, windows, android, a plugin for browsers like Firefox or Chromium; a Server for Qemu and a server for Xorg _Xspice_.
+    a Server for Qemu and a server for Xorg _Xspice_.
     You find in Debian _xserver-xspice_, _spice-client_, _spice-client-gtk_,
-    , _browser-plugin-spice_, _spice-html5_.
+    _browser-plugin-spice_, _spice-html5_.
     -   Wikipedia {{< wp "SPICE (protocol)" >}}
 -   [TeamViewer](http://www.teamviewer.com/) is a private source free software for remote control, desktop sharing, online meetings, web